 During the 1940s and 1950s he made a special study of street scenes, views and industrial buildings which he sensed would either change or disappear completely through development and demolition.
 Most of his work is centred on Kirkcaldy and Dysart but he also did paintings of other places in Fife such as the mills at Leslie and the long-lost coalfields surrounding Lochgelly and Cowdenbeath.
 He had a particular liking for Burntisland and apart from The Green Tree he also did paintings of Rossend, the shipyards, and Somerville Street.

 In connection with The Green Tree painting he stated in an article in the January 1974 edition of The Scots Magazine that: '(The Green Tree) ... was recorded one cold Easter when it snowed and sleeted as I painted. ...
 The Green Tree must have been a very welcome pub for the host of thirsty shipbuilders going home after slogging it out for hours in the yard at Burntisland."

-I am grateful to Tom for the image and the background information.
-Further information is available here.
+We are grateful to Tom for the image and the background information.

 Webpage by Iain Sommerville;